dai-shi/react-tracked/website/docs/api.md

 The `useUpdate` hook returned by createContainer is for `update` from `useValue`;
-It's named "update" ambiguously, but typically it would be renamed to "dispatch" for useReducer, "setState" for useState, or "actions" for any actions.
+It's named "update" ambiguously, but typically it would be renamed to "dispatch" for useReducer, "setState" for useState, or any "update" function.

 ```javascript
 const Component = () => {